MichaelArriaga/Portfolio/src/pages/blog/namespace-anything-in-rails/namespace-anything-in-rails.md

 description: "Namespace::Anything"
 readtime: "5 min read"
 thumbnail: "./preview-card.png"
-tags: "Rails"
+tags: "Ruby, Rails"
 ---

-Ditch Ruby module syntact and use namespacing instead.
+Ditch module syntax and use namespacing instead.
 Here we will use an existing mailer as an example, but you can namespace anything in our project: controller, models, helpers, you name it!

 1. Place the mailer in the subdirectory ex `mailers/users/`